telus/tds-core/guide/getting-started/designers.md

 **For TELUS designers**:

 You should have been given a Sketch license during your onboarding.
-If not, you can [download a trial version](https://www.sketchapp.com/) of the latest Sketch app and then contact [@BrianLam1](mailto:Brian.Lam1@telus.com) from the Design Strategy team for a license.
+If not, you can [download a trial version](https://www.sketchapp.com/) of the latest Sketch app and then ask in the #i-need-access-to channel on Slack for a license.

 For vendors or designers outside of TELUS Digital, you can purchase and [download Sketch](https://www.sketchapp.com/pricing/) for $99/year.